Royal Rumble (2023): Preliminary matches

 Next, LA Knight faced Bray Wyatt in the Mountain Dew Pitch Black match.
 This was an anything goes match done under blacklighting.
 The blacklighting illuminated body and face paint on Wyatt which presented Wyatt with a demon-like appearance, including red eyes.
 During the match, Knight leapt off the barricade and performed a splash on Wyatt through the announce table.
 Wyatt then threw a toolbox into the ring, however, Knight attacked Wyatt.
 In the end, Knight attacked Wyatt with a kendo stick from the top turnbuckle and then attempted to attack Wyatt again, however, Wyatt performed Sister Abigail on Knight to win the match.
 After the match, Wyatt put on a demon-esque mask and taunted Knight.
 Knight escaped and attacked Wyatt with a kendo stick who stalked Knight into the crowd.
 Wyatt performed the Mandible Claw on Knight atop a raised platform—reminiscent of Wyatt's former Fiend gimmick.
 Uncle Howdy then appeared and performed an elbow drop off a raised platform onto Knight, which set off a pyro explosion, and the Firefly Fun House characters were seen watching from the raised platform.
-This was Wyatt's last televised match, as he died on August 24 due to a heart attack, caused by a life-threatening illness.
+This was Wyatt's last televised match, as he died on August 24 from a heart attack.

 After that, Bianca Belair defended the Raw Women's Championship against Alexa Bliss.
 In the end, as Bliss attempted Sister Abigail on Belair, Belair countered and performed a Kiss of Death on Bliss to retain the title.
 After the match, a video package aired with old clips of Bliss from when she was associated with Bray Wyatt, and Uncle Howdy then asked Bliss if she was truly in control of herself.

 Cody Rhodes and Rhea Ripley were the respective winners of the men's and women's Royal Rumble matches.